PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/CodeFirst.md

 If you want to take profit about lazy loading setting the right `ContextMode` is only the half way.
 EntityFramework supports a per navigation property switch for lazy loading support.
 You need __explicitly__ define the navigation property as __`virtual`__ if you want lazy loading support to be enabled on this.

-### MARVIN specific
+### MORYX specific

-MARVIN framework uses per default `Dynamic Change Tracking` and lazy loading but it is possbile to override these settings.
-You are allowed to change settings via [ContextMode](xref:Marvin.Model.ContextMode):
+MORYX framework uses per default `Dynamic Change Tracking` and lazy loading but it is possbile to override these settings.
+You are allowed to change settings via [ContextMode](xref:Moryx.Model.ContextMode):

 ````cs
 // Example how you can change the default setting via ContextMode on the `UnitOfWorkFactory`